 My name is Greg Clinton.
-I am a literature and philosophy teacher, a writer, and an instructional designer.
+I am a technology leader, literature and philosophy teacher, a writer, and an instructional designer.
 I have a PhD in Comparative Literature and Cultural Studies – my dissertation is on zombies, apocalyptic narratives, architecture, and the intersection of those.
-I currently teach high school literature at Colegio Franklin Delano Roosevelt, in Lima, Peru.
-When I'm not teaching, I design learning experiences, and work with other educators to identify goals, curate new resources, and apply sound educational and cognitive science research.
+I am currently the Director of Technology at the American International School of Chennai.
+I design learning experiences and work with other educators to identify goals, curate new resources, and apply sound educational and cognitive science research.

 My approach to education can be summed up like this: I strive to balance simplicity with sophistication; personalization with accountability to the community of learners; depth with breadth; and the pragmatic with the experimental.

 I treat technological solutions in education as a means to an end.
 The end is always that learners find success (or productive failure), are motivated and engaged, and can apply their new knowledge and abilities in novel situations.
 If digital technology gets in the way of that goal, I will be the first to jettison it.

 If you want to know more, click the links on the left or read my blog, where I am exploring these ideas.
 You can also see examples of the projects I've helped design and implement in the portfolio section.